 Be warned, this can be extremely painful.
 Each time you find a tender trigger point, stop moving, and let the ball push into it, while relaxing and breathing deeply.
 When the pain dissipates, move to another spot and repeat until you thoroughly "clean" the entire hip area.

-If you develop a habit of always looking for trigger points in your muscles and eliminate them before they lead to more serious problems, you'll be playing tennis pain-free for years to come.
+If you develop the habit of always looking for trigger points in your muscles and eliminating them before they lead to more serious problems, you'll be playing tennis pain-free for years to come.